nglthu/flutter_docs/docs/class_interface_inheritance.md

 # Note:

 ```
+Static:

+Persist values between instances of a class

-Static: It can be accessed without creating an Ojbect
+It can be accessed without creating an Ojbect
 ```

 # Code (Try Dart) or Flutter App